reflex sympathetic dystrophy - RSD updated 11/16

 "The advantage of the new sensor stimulator over previous stimulators is that it will ‘learn' how to adapt to the individual's positioning," Dr. Mandybur says.
 "So as the patient changes positions, mainly from sitting to standing to lying down, the multi-axis system understands the patient's position through an advanced accelerometer type of technology."

 For Lexi, the stimulator has been a life-changer.
-The wheelchair is a thing of the past, and the crutches now occupy an obscure corner of her closet.
-She is back to being a teenager again, enjoying her friends and high school clubs, tutoring after school, waiting tables four days a week, and thinking about colleges and her future.
-Her days in contact sports such as field hockey are over, but she is returning to physical activity by walking and hiking.
+The wheelchair became a thing of the past, and the crutches were banished to an obscure corner of her closet.
+She went back to being a teenager again, enjoying her friends and high school clubs, tutoring after school, waiting tables four days a week, and thinking about colleges and her future.
+Her days in contact sports such as field hockey were over, but she returned to physical activity by walking and hiking.

 Hope Story Disclaimer -"Lexi's Story" is about one patient's health-care experience.
 Please bear in mind that because every patient is unique, individual patients may respond to treatment in different ways.
 Results are influenced by many factors and may vary from patient to patient.

 George Mandybur, MD, above, performed the surgical procedure Dec.
 28, 2011 at The Christ Hospital Spine Surgery Center.